-Conventional First Aid and EMT curricula are designed for an urban environment, and assume availability of 911 communications as well as rapid transport to a hospital.
+Conventional First Aid and EMT curricula are designed for an urban environment and assume the availability of 911 communications as well as rapid transport to a hospital.
 Backcountry outfitters and experiential educators have found the conventional medical protocols do not address the specialized wilderness context of delayed rescue transport in remote areas, prolonged exposure to severe environments, and the limited availability of medical equipment.

-These protocols were written by Jeffrey Isaac, PA-C (of Wilderness Medical Associates International) and have been edited and authorized by the executive medical and curriculum directors Kathryn Vaughn, MD, FAWM & Jennifer Kay, RN, BNS, CCRC, CCRP, WALS, for use by Center for Wilderness Safety, Inc.Last Revised: February 2021
+These protocols were written by Jeffrey Isaac, PA-C of WMA, and have been edited and authorized by the executive medical and curriculum directors Kathryn Vaughn, M.D., William Incatasciato, M.D. and Jennifer Kay, RN, BSN for use by Center for Wilderness Safety, Inc.Last Revised: February 2021